 #4 Customer Support

 Jimdo has an excellent Support Center offering various forms of support, from basic tutorials to live chat and Community Forum.
-Their knowledge base is rather handy and easy-to-navigate (as opposed to their editor).
+Their knowledge base is rather handy and easy-to-navigate.
 I also liked its simple language.

 #5 Pricing Policy

 Similar to other website builders, Jimdo offers a free basic account allowing you to see how the system works (you can display and sell up to 5 items within this plan).
-In order to connect your own domain, as well as unlock more designs, increase storage and get access to other bells and whistles, you have to purchase either their Pro ($90/year) or Business ($240) plan.
+In order to connect your own domain, as well as unlock more features and increase storage, you have to purchase either their Pro ($90/year) or Business ($240) plan.

 Jimdo Review: Conclusion